 He shared his full thoughts over at the Preservation Leadership Forum blog earlier this week.
 Here are some highlights from his post:...
 Read More →

 The National Trust for Historic Preservation works to save America's historic places.
 Join us today to help protect the places that matter to you.

-Priya Chhaya is an Online Content Coordinator in the Preservation Division at the National Trust for Historic Preservation.
+Priya Chhaya is Associate Manager for Online Content, Preservation Resources at the National Trust for Historic Preservation.
 A public historian at heart, she sees history wherever she goes and believes that it is an important part of the American identity.